wmo-im/wis2box-training/documentation/docs/practical-sessions/bufr-command-line-tools.md

     What type of data (date category and sub category) are contained in the file?
 What is the typical date and time for the data?

-??? success "Click to reveal the answer"
+??? success "Click to reveal answer"
     The command you need to run should have been similar to:

     ```